Car Insurance For Foreign Drivers in the USA

 Choose the Right Coverage Level

-While minimum coverage gets you on the road legally, it may not be enough to protect you financially after an accident.
+While minimum coverage gets you on the road legally, it may not protect you financially after an accident.
 Temporary visitors might opt for higher liability limits instead of comprehensive coverage, while those with assets back home should consider lawsuit protection.
-Gap insurance is essential if you owe more on your car loan than the vehicle is worth.
+Gap insurance is essential if you owe more on your car loan than the vehicle's worth.

 Choose Enhanced Liability If:

-• Want better protection but need to control costs
+• You want better protection but need to control costs

 • Average cost: $85-115/month for international drivers